endremborza/colassigner/docs_config/current_release.rst

-- first release of colassigner, yay!!
+- points of whats new